Cantido/tomate/README.md

 Time remaining: 24:22

-(use "tomate finish" to archive this Pomodoro)
+(use "tomate pomodoro stop" to archive this Pomodoro)
-(use "tomate clear" to delete this Pomodoro)
 ```

 ### History